laravel/docs/configuration.md

 ### Naming Your Application

-The first thing you should do after installing Laravel is name your application.
+After installing Laravel, you may wish to "name" your application.
 By default, the `app` directory is namespaced under `App`, and autoloaded by Composer using the [PSR-4 autoloading standard](http://www.php-fig.org/psr/psr-4/).
-However, you should change the namespace to match the name of your application, which you can easily do via the `app:name` Artisan command.
+However, you may change the namespace to match the name of your application, which you can easily do via the `app:name` Artisan command.

-For example, if your application is named "Horsefly", you should run the following command from the root of your installation:
+For example, if your application is named "Horsefly", you could run the following command from the root of your installation:

 	php artisan app:name Horsefly

+Renaming your application is entirely optional, and you are free to keep the `App` namespace if you wish.

 ### Other Configuration

 Laravel needs very little configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
 It contains several options such as `timezone` and `locale` that you may wish to change according to your location.

 Once Laravel is installed, you should also [configure your local environment](/docs/master/configuration#environment-configuration).
-This will allow you to receive detailed error messages when developing on your local machine.
-By default, detailed error reporting is disabled in your production configuration file.

 > **Note:** You should never have the `app.debug` configuration option set to `true` for a production application.

 <a name="permissions"></a>
 ### Permissions

-The `storage` directory requires write access by the web server.
+Laravel may require one set of permissions to be configured: folders within `storage` require write access by the web server.

 <a name="environment-configuration"></a>
 ## Environment Configuration

 It is often helpful to have different configuration values based on the environment the application is running in.
-For example, you may wish to use a different cache driver on your local development machine than on the production server.
-It is easy to accomplish this using environment based configuration.
+For example, you may wish to use a different cache driver locally than you do on your production server.
+It's easy using environment based configuration.

 To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
 In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
-If you wish, you may rename this file to `.env`.
+If you install Laravel via Composer, this file will automatically be renamed to `.env`.
+Otherwise, you should rename the file manually.

 All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
 You may use the `env` helper to retrieve values from these variables.
 In fact, if you review the Laravel configuration files, you will notice several of the options already using this helper!

-Feel free to modify your environment variables as needed for your own local development server, as well as your production environemnt.
+Feel free to modify your environment variables as needed for your own local server, as well as your production environment.
 However, your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.

+If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
+By putting place-holder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

 #### Accessing The Current Application Environment